guofei-tju/HyperPhS/README.md

 The processed text embedding data is available via Zenodo: https://doi.org/10.5281/zenodo.13901634

+It is necessary to download this data and place it in the `processed_data` directory before running the model.

 ## Run the model
 Firstly, to process the data, you will use the `python create_data.py` script.

-Secondly, to train the model, you will use the `python training.py` script.
+Secondly, to train the model, you will use the `python Training.py` script.
 This script accepts several command-line arguments to customize the training process.

+We also provide a pre-trained model `model.pt`, which you can directly apply in the `Training.py` script and then run the script to make predictions.

 ## Reference